-Bali is amazing but there has to be a best time to visit.
+Bali is amazing all year round but there has to be a best time to visit.
 Some people like to visit places when they are quiet while others like to go when they are the busiest so they can enjoy the diversity of the people.
 Just like every other touristy destination, Bali also has a high time and a low time.
-Also, if look at the weather, then Bali doesn’t experience four seasons like most countries.
+Also, if look at the weather in Bali, then Bali doesn’t experience four seasons like most countries.
 Since it is at the south of the equator, it only has the wet and the dry season.
 Now, both the wet and dry seasons are hot and bit humid.
 The distinguishing factor between the two is the amount of the rain.
 The dry high season is the busiest and the low rainy season have fewer tourists.

 The high season in Bali is the busiest because tourists and vacationers from all the over world come to visit.
 It is the dry season in Bali.
 The high or peak seasons usually come in during the summer holidays, easter holidays and then around the Christmas and New year.
 The months of December and January are also included in the high season.
 In christmas time the season remains busy mostly until the first week of January because after that people usually have to get back to work and school.